ivansibir/console_chat/README.md

 _________________________________________________________________________________________________________________________________________

-# Console Chat
+# Console chat

-Description of the Console Chat project and its goals.
+Description of the Console chat project and its goals.

 ## Installation